mfpdev/liveupdate-and-analytics/README.md

 ### Using the sample

-  * The sample allow the customers to collect coupons of .
+  * The sample allow the customers to collect coupons of business / store which wants to attract the customer to come to the business / store.
 When the `ar_coupon` feature is enabled to a segment (regular/premium/vip), users from the relevant segment can start pick up coupons by pressing the `Look for coupons` button.

   * To be able login just enter username which is equals the password, e.g: John/John.
 Pressing on the `Look for coupons` button will load augmented reality with the coupons and gifts.
 The user is divides into 3 segments: regular/premium/vip.
 The user segment is defined by the first letter of his username and is implemented in `ClubMemberTypeSegmentResolverResource`: